-Sustainability is a systems-based science that integrates aspects of multiple disciplines, such as environmental and social sciences, business, and policy.
+Sustainability is a systems-based science that integrates aspects of multiple disciplines, including environmental sciences, social sciences, business, and policy.
 Those who pursue careers in promoting and advocating for sustainable practices are passionate about solving today's most pressing environmental issues and increasing equity among the world's inhabitants.

 The M.S. in Sustainability leverages students' undergraduate training and professional experience by cultivating systems thinking, applied research, and problem-solving skills valued by employers in business, finance, technology, higher education, engineering, government, nonprofit, consulting, and other industries.
 Individuals with advanced knowledge of sustainability science and related environmental, social, and economic issues are well-positioned for diverse and rewarding career opportunities.

 - U.S. News and World Report lists Sustainability among "11 Hot College Majors That Lead to Jobs."

 - The Council of Economic Advisers states that "environmental-related occupations" are expected to grow at a rate of 52% through 2016, while all other occupations will see a growth rate of 14%.

 - The Metropolitan Policy Program at the Brookings Institution reports that "the clean economy, which employs some 2.7 million workers, encompasses a significant number of jobs in establishments spread across a diverse group of industries."